 Discipline with an Eye on the Future

-In keeping with our desire to foster a culture of improvement and growth at LuHi, we do discipline a little differently.
+In keeping with our desire to foster a culture of improvement and growth at LuHi, we discipline a little differently.
 Accountability is the main focus of our efforts in disciplining students.
 The process of helping students own their mistakes, asking for forgiveness, and then offering them forgiveness is the conflict resolution we want to model.
-This builds resilience and strengthens integrity in young adults and as they learn to receive feedback on their actions.
-Through this type of thoughtful and compassionate counseling that we help our students hear the guidance of the Holy Spirit.
+This builds resilience and strengthens integrity in young adults as they learn to receive feedback on their actions.
+Through this type of thoughtful and compassionate counseling, we help our students hear the guidance of the Holy Spirit.
 We work with each student to right the wrong and move forward according to His leading.
 Everyone makes mistakes and when we focus on learning from those mistakes, we are held accountable.

 There should be no confusion regarding the expectations of the student body - from the very first day, we clearly and kindly communicate these goals.
 We love to see parents involved as well, because when we are all on the same page, we can truly impact our students’ and each other’s lives.

 For students at any school, having a teacher in their corner who is committed to their success is incredibly powerful.
 At Lutheran High School, we see how God works through these relationships to teach respect, courtesy, genuine care and compassion, and a culture of love.
 The foundation teachers and students build together creates a safe environment for exploration and personal growth.
 Feeling confident and supported goes miles and miles when a student is ready to take risks to achieve goals.
-And knowing that they have a strong support system should they fail goes a long way as well.
+And knowing that they have a strong support system should they fail goes a long way.
 Strong student-teacher relationships are the first step.